shifengxu/resume/README.md

 # Personal Resume

-## A brief chronological history in academia and industry.
+## A brief chronological history in academia and industry

 | Period            | Logo                                      | Affiliation                              | Position                     | Location       |
 |-------------------|-------------------------------------------|------------------------------------------|------------------------------|----------------|